yonatancoo/KernelPractice/ResearchJournal.md

 The hook is actually hiding the file now, but the 'last' file in the array shows up twice.
 The total length I returned was too long; after fixing it, the duplication glitch was resolved.
 All that's left is to patch up the code & figure out the bug I experienced with the pointer types.

-The bug was due to the "pointer" I was increasing being a struct; once I turned it into a pointer, iterating through the array worked as expected.
+The bug was due to the pointer I was iterating over.
+The linux_dirents64 struct has a dynamic size, so normal pointer arithmatic doesn't work; once I turned it into a char pointer, iterating through the array worked as expected.
 Now that the module is stable, I've deleted some of the code I kept due to 'suspicions'.

 # Stage 3: